 Instructions

-- Place the chicken in between sheets of parchment paper or plastic wrap.
+- Place the chicken between sheets of parchment paper or plastic wrap.
 Pound them thin (about ½ inch) for quick and even cooking.
 Season them with salt and pepper, then lightly coat them with flour.

 - Add shallots, garlic, and thyme.
 Let them cook for a minute.